aljedaxi/zettel/pages/sichlichkeit.md

 > You totalize your self ; You impose yourself upon all other selves

-You can't ignore me fucker, if I'm not u ur me

-Ur sichlichkeit is michlichkeit; u r u through me
+> Ur sichlichkeit is michlichkeit; u r u through me

 U can get drunk & close ur eyes, but u can't close ur mind.
 U can't close ur drunkenness